Keynotes

 • Physical activity at work an dleisure time as cause and cure for the muscle and joint pain and disorder

-Contemporary work and WRMSD Prevention: quo vadis?
+Contemporary work and WRMSD Prevention: Challenges

 Curriculum Vitae